Silesian Interurbans: Recent times

-Future

 Within the EU financial perspective 2014-2020, Silesian Trams implemented the project "Integrated project of modernization and development of tramway infrastructure in Silesian-Zagłębiowska Agglomeration together with purchase of tramway rolling stock".
 The original plans included the acquisition of at least 45 new streetcars and renovations of over 100km tracks across Silesia.
 Further plans included an extension to line no. 15 in Zagórze, a southern Katowice line extension and building a connector between Chorzowska and Gliwicka streets in Katowice.
 It was also planned to extend line 6 to Miechowice; however, the authorities of Bytom withdrew from this idea.

 On 20 March 2017, the implementation of first repair task from this project began, and on 11 December 2017 and 26 February 2018, agreements were signed to subsidize above investments with 491 million PLN under the OPI&E.

 On 28 April 2020, Silesian Trams signed a contract with a consortium of Eurovia Polska, KZN Rail and Nowak Mosty for the extension of line 15 deep into the Zagórze estate.

-On 16 March 2022, a contract was signed for the construction of a new reserved track section along Grundmann Street in Katowice connecting Chorzowska and Gliwicka streets in Katowice aimed to provide a relief for the main branch across the city of Katowice.
+On 16 March 2022, a contract was signed for the construction of a new reserved track section along Grundmann Street in Katowice connecting Chorzowska and Gliwicka streets in Katowice aimed to provide a relief for the main branch across Katowice.

 On 19 December 2022, a new section of line 15 in Sosnowiec was put into operation from the Zagórze loop to the new Zagórze Rondo Jana Pawła II loop.
 The line is operated by low-floor rolling stock, with a frequency of 15 minutes.

+In December 2023, the connector track between Chorzowska and Gliwicka streets in downtown Katowice was opened.

 Infrastructure

-The tram network in the Upper Silesian conurbation consists of 178.35 km of tracks with a gauge of 1435 mm, having a total of 336.1 km of single track (including tracks in the depot and loop, as of 28 June 2021):
+The tram network in the Upper Silesian conurbation consists having a total of 336.1 km of single track of tracks with a gauge of 1435 mm of which 297.2 km of d.o. are used in passenger traffic(including tracks in the depot and loop, as of 13 september 2023):